IK-49/habit-tracker/README.md

 all they need to know.
 The comments should usually include at least:
 ------------------------------------------------------------------------

-PROJECT TITLE:
+PROJECT TITLE: Habit Tracker
-PURPOSE OF PROJECT:
+PURPOSE OF PROJECT: NCSSM Final Assessment
-VERSION or DATE:
+VERSION or DATE: 12/11/2024
 HOW TO START THIS PROJECT:
-AUTHORS:
+AUTHORS: Izad Khokar and Christian Harrison
 USER INSTRUCTIONS: